Puat-MY/Assignments/README.md

-# Assignments
+# Projects & Assignments
-Repository to store university assignment files
+Repository to store project and assignment files

 individual assignments are wrtitten in C++ simple_inventory_manager.cpp shows basic implementation of C++ to create a simple app.